So many folks get freaked out by a fever, but in many ways fevers are our friends.

 - Do everything you can to make your child comfortable while still allowing a fever to burn and do its job.

 - Reserve the use of fever reducers only for instances when your child is so uncomfortable he or she is unable to rest.

-Do you ever give NSAIDs to your child to help them sleep or to reduce a fever?
 What do you do when your child has a fever?